 One particular description of antichrist seems to attract the least attention, yet it may have the greatest relevance for us right now.
-But before we home in on that reference, we will look briefly at the better-known antichrist references to remind us of what John was warning against:
+But before we examine that reference, we will look briefly at the better-known antichrist references to remind us of what John was warning against:

 Little children, it is the last hour; and as you have heard that the Antichrist is coming, even now many antichrists have come, by which we know that it is the last hour.
 (I John 2:18)

 The NKJV is one of the few translations that reads "the antichrist," yet it also includes a footnote to inform the reader that the definite article is not in the original.
 John is saying that just as true believers had been warned about something that is against Christ, even at that time there were many antichrists.
 Many were opposed in some way to Christ, the Messiah or Anointed One.